Contents

 Connie Field produced this illuminating documentary about the treatment of women workers in the USA during and after the Second World War.
 While the men were fighting, the women were encouraged to enter the factories and found empowerment and companionship there.
 But, once the war was won, they were required to assume the traditional female roles of housewife and mother.
 Propaganda film, newsreel footage and contemporary interviews combine to make the case.

 This is a true life account of a coalminers’ strike in West Virginia in the 1920s written and directed by John Sayles who even takes a small acting role.
-Sayles has a fine record as an independent film-maker directing such works as “Passion Fish” and “Lone Star”.
+Sayles has a fine record as an independent film-maker directing such works as "Passion Fish" and"LLone Star".
 Here he has chosen a dramatic subject worthy of his talents and portrays well the brutal tactics of the management including the attempt to divide the workers by setting blacks and immigrants against one another.
-He is aided by an excellent cast which includes James Earl Jones (who supplied the voice of Darth Vader) and Mary McDonnell (who achieved greater prominence with “Dances With Wolves”).
+He is aided by an excellent cast which includes James Earl Jones (who supplied the voice of Darth Vader) and Mary McDonnell (who achieved greater prominence with "Dances With Wolves").
 For many trade unionists, this film is one of the best of the genre.
 Certainly it is both powerful and polemical but, for me, it is a little slow and too one-dimensional.

-In big city America, three female office workers plot revenge against a sexist and arrogant boss in this clever comedy which includes a number of phantasy sequences.
+In big city America, three female office workers plot revenge against a sexist and arrogant boss in this clever comedy which includes a number of fantasy sequences.
 The trio are played by Jane Fonda, Lily Tomlin and Dolly Parton (who also sings the title song) and the manager who receives his comeuppance is the unfortunate Dabney Coleman.

 Norma Rae is a 31 year old textile worker at the O P Henley Mill in a small town in southern USA.
 Her husband is dead and she lives in cramped conditions with her two children and her ageing mother and father, both of whom work at the mill as well.
 There is no union at the Henley Mill, but there is punishing work, excessive noise, authoritarian management and low pay coupled with job insecurity.
 Norma’s mother is becoming increasingly deaf from the noise of the machinery and her father eventually collapses and dies in the mill from a heart attack occasioned by sheer pressure of work.